 The AF may subscribe to congestion information via Rx or the PGW decides based on configuration to send congestion information to the PCRF or TDF/AF.

 The sending of congestion notifications to an AF is dependent on the operator configuration.
 The AF can be inside or outside the operator network.
 If the AF is outside the network, service level agreements need to be in place.
 The AF must be capable to interpret the received congestion notification in order to take the appropriate actions.
-Examples of AFs which may benefit from receiving congestion notifications are adaptive video streaming servers or web proxy servers.
+Examples of AFs which may benefit from receiving congestion notifications are adaptive video streaming servers (e.g. downsize video resolution by changing the video codec), DASH servers (dynamic adaptive) or web proxy servers (e.g. content optimisations like picture removal or data compression).

-Editor's Note: The applicability of congestion mitigation measures per congestion level without PCRF involvement need to be evaluated.

 In case of RCI transfer to the TDF/AF without PCRF, the granularity of applying the RCI value is per application.
 In contrast, if RCI is transferred to the PCRF, or if enforcement is performed by the PCEF, the granularity of applying the RCI may be also per bearer.

-Based on operator policies (e.g. used APN or destination IP address) the PGW determines whether to transfer the RCI to TDF/AF.
+Based on operator policies (e.g. used APN, the availability of tunnelling protocol between PGW/GGSN and AF or destination IP address) the PGW/GGSN determines whether to transfer the RCI to TDF/AF.

 6.1.5.1.3.3.2 Reporting RCI in DSCP / tunnelled DSCP